 Learners with a statement of special educational needs (SEN) and the local authority duty to comply with the statement

 The ability of the local authority and/or school or setting to fully meet the educational requirements contained in the statement of SEN is likely to be dependent on many factors within the current context.

-Many learners with SEN may not have been attending their usual setting.
+Some learners with SEN may not have been attending their usual setting.
 This may have made it difficult for local authorities and schools and settings to secure the range of provision for those learners both with, and without, statements of SEN. Schools and settings will have maintained contact with parents/carers during this time and should have been providing parents/carers with learning and support materials, resources and advice.
-However, it is recognised that while families are often best placed to understand the needs of their child, parents and carers are not professionals and many have experienced difficulties in meeting their child’s learning needs during the period of school closures.
+However, it is recognised that while families are often best placed to understand the needs of their child, parents and carers are not professionals and many have experienced difficulties in meeting their child’s learning needs during the period of limited attendance at schools or settings.